txels/talks/slingshot-k8s-future/README.md

-# Talk slides: what's new in Slingshot
+# Talk slides: thinking about future Slingshot

-Originally written for the Skyscanner BCN chapter, to cover IaC and pipelines.
+A proposal for rethinking Slingshot to be more k8s-native